MikusR/social-publishing-platform/README.md

 ### User Profile:

-- [ ] Each user should have a profile page where their own posts are displayed.
+- [X] Each user should have a profile page where their own posts are displayed.
-- [ ] A profile page should only show posts created by the profile owner, ordered by the most recent.
+- [X] A profile page should only show posts created by the profile owner, ordered by the most recent.
 - [ ] Visitors to the profile should be able to see the author’s posts along with the assigned categories.

 ### Main Feed:

-- [ ] The main feed should display posts from all users, including the post's title, content preview, author’s name, categories, and the number of comments.
+- [X] The main feed should display posts from all users, including the post's title, content preview, author’s name, categories
+- [ ] Posts show the number of comments.
 - [ ] Users should be able to filter posts by category and see posts from all categories by default.

 ### Search Functionality: